Dosing regimen for digoxin-specific antibody (Fab) fragments in patients with digoxin toxicity

 Prior to the advent of digoxin-specific antibodies, treatment for cardiac glycoside toxicity was largely supportive .
 In 1976, antibody fragments were first used successfully to treat patients .
 These antibodies are highly effective, safe, and widely used in clinical practice .

 The dosing of digoxin-specific antibody (Fab) fragments based upon different clinical scenarios is discussed here.
 The indications for treatment with Fab fragments, the diagnosis and general management of digitalis poisoning, and the clinical use of digitalis are all reviewed separately.
-(See "Digitalis (cardiac glycoside) poisoning", section on 'Antidotal therapy with antibody (Fab) fragments' and "Use of digoxin in heart failure due to systolic dysfunction" and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy", section on 'Digoxin' and "Treatment with digoxin: Initial dosing, monitoring, and dose modification".)
+(See "Digitalis (cardiac glycoside) poisoning", section on 'Antidotal therapy with antibody (Fab) fragments' and "Use of digoxin in heart failure with reduced ejection fraction" and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy", section on 'Digoxin' and "Treatment with digoxin: Initial dosing, monitoring, and dose modification".)

 WHAT ARE FAB FRAGMENTS?